 What exactly do people mean by ‘agrodiversity’, ‘formal remittances’ and ‘sustainable development’?
 Do leaders and scholars use similar concepts in different ways?
 Do they know their PoCs from their POCs?

 Adding further value, all terms are cross-referenced with the Sustainable Development Goals (SDGs).
 For example, International Health terms are grouped under SDG#3; Gender Equality terms are with SDG#5; Innovation with SDG#9; Environmental Sustainability with SDG#13; and Regional Integration with SDG#16.
 In fact most terms fall under more than one goal, demonstrating the cross-cutting nature of UNU’s work.
-Additionally, some terms are defined by different institutes from different angles: to reflect their expertise while giving the fullest picture possible.

 This free app is available for Android and iOS as a searchable, offline, one-stop shop: designed for anyone seeking a UN glossary anywhere in the world, at a conference or in the field, be they students, scholars or policymakers.
 It was compiled at UNU-MERIT in the Netherlands by Howard Hudson, Diego Salama and Iulia Falcan, with design and technical support from Mediablenders and the Premium programme.